 One of the things that I love to do almost as much as reading, is to keep track of my books.
 I have a huge Excel worksheet that lists all of my To Be Read books, books that I’ve read, and books that I want to read.
 I love tinkering with that.
 I also like keeping a list on here.
 Sometimes I like to look back and see which books I read in different years to see how my tastes changed.

-I’ve been trying to work my way through the BBC Big Read list of books for the past twelve years or so.
+I’ve been trying to work my way through the BBC Big Read list of books on and off since it was released.
 There are 200 books on the list and they range from children’s books to huge novels such as War and Peace and Ulysses.
 I hope to complete the list one day.

 I’m really enjoying these challenges as they’re encouraging me to read books that I wouldn’t have otherwise picked up, and some of them have been truly outstanding.
 There have been a few that I haven’t been too keen on but mostly I’ve enjoyed them.